-On the retreat I realised that I am now convinced after years of personal experimentation with many different arrangements of my own priorities, that only one perspective delivers me the happiness that it promises, and that is found when I consciously give God alone the central position in my life.
+I am now convinced after years of personal experimentation with many different arrangements of my priorities, that only one perspective delivers me the happiness that it promises, and that is found when I consciously give God alone the central position in my life.

 Our marriage partners, careers and friends are not up to the task of taking number one position in our lives.
 To give them this position, even subconsciously, heaps upon them the enormous weight of our own needs and expectations, enough of a burden to suffocate the strongest of marriages and the bring down the most successful of careers.

-Since the retreat I have been thinking a lot about my own efforts to bring stability in my life.
-I am willing to now (at least in my healthiest moments) to admit that I am powerless, and never more powerless than when I think I have finally got my life in order.
+In my prayer in recent months I have been pondering my own efforts to bring stability in my life.
+I am willing to now (at least in my healthiest moments) admit that I am powerless, and never more powerless than when I think I have finally got my life in order.

 We know too that on a day when all seems to be going well, a phone call bringing bad news (over which we have no control) can change everything for the day, and even for the rest of our lives.

 Living green, eating healthily and exercising well doesn’t guarantee that I will outlive my unhealthy friends and relatives.
-Being a good employee doesn’t ensure that I’m not made redundant.
-Saving wisely will not necessarily bring the expected return.
+Being a good employee doesn’t ensure that I will not be made redundant.
+Saving carefully and investing wisely will not necessarily bring the expected return.
 Loving my wife or husband is no guarantee against them dying before I do.
-Children rarely fulfil the dreams their parents have for them, and will even disappoint us.
+Children rarely fulfil the dreams their parents have for them, and the list continues.

 There has to be a broader perspective.

 In short we are left with only a couple of options.
-We can ignore the reality of our lack of control, and like Sisyphus (remember the reflection here a couple of weeks ago) spend our earthly lives in exhaustion endlessly pushing rocks uphill, or we can accept what our experience is constantly reminding us: we are at our best when we live in the perspective given to us by the God who created us and loves us.
+We can ignore the reality of our lack of control, and spend our earthly lives grasping at one project after another, or we can accept what our experience is constantly reminding us: we are at our best when we live in the perspective given to us by the God who created us and loves us.

 Circumstances will chop and change around us, and while we endeavour to make good decisions ourselves, we still can’t control everything that affects us.